eyebrain/Dream/README.md

 ## License

-This project is released under the MIT License.
-See individual library licenses for dependencies.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License allows you to:
+- ✅ Use the code for personal and commercial projects
+- ✅ Modify and distribute the code
+- ✅ Include in proprietary software
+- ⚠️ Must include copyright notice and license text

+### Dependencies
+- **libDaisy**: MIT License
+- **DaisySP**: MIT License
+- **Electro-Smith Daisy Patch**: See manufacturer licensing

 ---